tada/pljava/src/site/markdown/install/oj9vmopt.md

 new, shorter-lived processes more quickly reach the same level of optimization as key methods are just-in-time recompiled.

+### Effect of `sqlj.replace_jar`

+When PL/Java replaces a jar, the class loaders and cached function mappings are reset in the backend that replaced the jar, so subsequent PL/Java function calls in that backend will use the new classes.

+In other sessions active at the time the jar is replaced, without OpenJ9 class sharing, execution will continue with the already-loaded classes, unless/until another class needs to be loaded from the old jar, which will fail with a `ClassNotFoundException`.

+With OpenJ9 class sharing, other sessions may continue executing even as they load classes, as long as the old class versions are found in the shared cache.

 ### Java libraries

 If your own PL/Java code depends on other Java libraries distributed as